Gardettos/AlgoNFTMinter/README.md

 * Next you will need to update the configuration file with our required values
-	* Open up 'AppSettings.json' and populate
+	* In the solution explorer, open up 'AppSettings.json' and populate
 	* The file should look something like the below example

 ![image](https://user-images.githubusercontent.com/77548895/163884430-c125b209-b9d1-4f73-ba86-78389b5f96b2.png)